 Got Bait?
 A good bait supply means good fishing.
 This shallow shelf which is the Georgia coast provides refuge for countless schools of small baitfish such as Menhaden and Mullet along the local beaches, bays and sounds.
 Further offshore into the Atlantic, cigar minnows and Sardines gather in drove on the Georgia offshore reefs and buoys.
 This annual, stunning influx of baitfish each spring and summer season causes a snowball effect as migrating and resident game fish follow to feed on these massive bait schools.
 The end result is the finest live bait fishing available anywhere on the eastern seaboard.

-What’s biting around Jekyll Island and St. Simons Island?
+What’s biting at Jekyll Island and St. Simons Island Georgia?